sherr3h/FLASS-fina4350.io/_posts/2019-12-04-Project_Workflow_&_Results_Discussion.md

 ### Structure YouTube and Bloomberg Data in one file to run sicket-learn machine learning models.

-Thus we got the following sub-objectives:
+Thus we got the following sub-objectives:<br/>
 •	Getting the right comments for the corresponding timeframe<br />
 •	Building sentiment analysis measure on the corresponding comments<br />
 •	Joining both financial and text data output in one file<br />